-Exfoliate your way to better skin this winter
+Exfoliate your way to better skin

 Glacial temperatures, dry air, and harsh winds—as beautiful as it is, winter can take quite a toll on our skin.
 We have no choice but to adapt our skincare routine to the onslaught.
 This winter, exfoliate your way to glowing skin with these homemade recipes.